jasoncortese/fast-inverse-square-root/PITCHME.md

 @snap[south span-85 text-05 text-black fragment]
 <div style="margin-top: -150px; text-align: left;"> For the nth root we have the added step of finding the fractional multiplier.<br/>
-<div style="margin-top: -150px; text-align: left; font-size: 12px;">(Note, we skipped the Newton iterations here, and chose a value for σ = 0.0448367 which improves accuracy with that step removed.)</div>
+<div style="text-align: left; font-size: 12px;">(Note, we skipped the Newton iterations here, and chose a value for σ = 0.0448367 which improves accuracy with that step removed.)</div>
 @snapend